 Ralph's Chicken Soup

-Key Food has a package of soup veggies: carrot, celery, turnip, parsnip, leak, parsley and some other green (possibly dill)
+I generally use a package of soup veggies from Key Food; I cut the following into small pieces: carrot, celery, turnip, parsnip, leak, parsley, onion and some other green (possibly dill).